Looking for help?

 Click on any of the items below to download tools and resources helpful for your Brown Bag distributions:

-- EFA7 Signature Sheet (This is the official USDA signature sheet that must be used at distributions)
+- EFA7 Signature Sheet (This is the NEW official USDA signature sheet that must be used at distributions)

 - USDA EFAP income guidelines in English (2017-2018) (Income guidelines for accessing USDA commodity foods must be posted at distribution)